HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="resource_weights.sql"
 ) }}

-The largest five CMSs all deliver pages that rely on JavaScript, with Drupal delivering the least amount of JavaScript bytes - 372 KB on mobile, while Wix delivers the most JavaScript bytes, over 1.1 MB.
+The largest five CMSs all deliver pages that rely on JavaScript, with Drupal delivering the least amount of JavaScript bytes–372 KB on mobile, while Wix delivers the most JavaScript bytes, over 1.1 MB.

 #### HTML document